milesdwilliams15/milesdwilliams15.github.io/_posts/2021-01-11-an-exercise-in-equity.md

 As we would expect, the fair lottery gives each business the same probability of receiving financing regardless of its characteristics (in this case, survival probability without an award).
 We do, however, see disparities across the other weighted lotteries.

 The lottery that selects on survival with an ward (SOS) disproportionately benefits businesses that also happen to be better off without an award.
 Conversely, the lottery that weights more toward businesses that are likely to fail without an award (SOF), unsurprisingly, disproportionately benefits businesses with a lower probability of survival without an award.
-Meanwhile, the lottery that gives greatest weight to businesses that would most benefit from an award (SOI) benefits businesses with a lower probability of survival without an award, but the results are less stark than with SOF.
+Meanwhile, the lottery that gives greatest weight to businesses that would most benefit from an award (SOI) also advantages businesses with a lower probability of survival without an award, but the results are less stark than with SOF.

 The fact that SOS clearly disadvantages businesses that are worse off without an award is a point worth returning to.
 As the OES report highlights, in practice many lenders took a similar approach in disbursing financing.
 It was believed that weighting on survival with an award was the most efficient approach given the limited resources available to organizations.
-This approach, unsurprisingly, came at the expense of underserved businesses.
+This approach, unfortunately, came at the expense of underserved businesses.

-*Was this intuition correct?*
+*Was this intuition correct?
+Was weighting in favor of businesses deemed most likely to survive with an award the most efficient approach?*

 To see how the different lotteries affected survival, I first clean the data as follows: